 The bright red-orange colour of the bridge makes it instantly visible if there is thick fog which often engulfs the San Francisco Bay.
 We take a 2,7km tour across the bridge to the Marin Headlands and experience the beauty, the form meeting function, of this engineering masterpiece that stands at the entrance to California's San Francisco Bay and is a symbol of American ingenuity, constructed during the era of the Great Depression.

 Garden of the Gods - A vast garden of geological phenomena and biodiversity

-Next, on the Famous Tour de World Challenge series itinerary, we travel further east and do a short ride through the panoramic Garden of the Gods.
+Next, we travel further east and do a short ride through the panoramic Garden of the Gods.
 The park is a National Natural Landmark, initially called Red Rock Corral until 1879, a natural resource rich in beauty, biodiversity and geology.
 The area lies in the southwest of the United States, in Colorado Springs, one of the most popular tourist attractions in the US where nature lovers can venture through the nature park for hiking, rock climbing, road and mountain biking and horse riding.

 Garden of the Gods, Colorado Springs

 The remarkable geological features of the Garden of the Gods park making the landscape so unusual are the unique and majestic sedimentary rock formations protruding from the lush green vegetation.
 These massive natural rock features have all been given unique descriptive names, such as the Cathedral Spires, Sentinel Rock, Steamboat Rock, the Three Graces, Balanced Rock and Sandstone Strata.
 The rock consists of deep hues of red, pink, and white sandstone, conglomerates, and limestone deposited horizontally and now tilted vertically due to the lifting up of the Rocky Mountains and the Pikes Peak massif over millennia.

 Rocky Mountains and Garden of the Gods